 Funding from the Armed Forces Covenant Fund Trust supports projects across the UK, in significant numbers.
 Local projects feature heavily within our smaller grant programmes.
-712 projects were supported through the Armed Forces Covenant Fund Local grants programme.
+712 projects were supported by delivering locally the Armed Forces Covenant Fund Local grants programme.

 The Fighting Chance received £19,843 from the Trust in 2018 for a one-year project as part of the Local Grant programme.

 The Fighting Chance for Veterans project funded an intensive support project which links health and wellbeing with employment support to help extremely vulnerable veterans to get their lives “back on track’.
 The project is for those veterans who are the furthest from entering the labour market, and those struggling with isolation, housing issues or substance misuse.

 The £20,000 “Project Lifeline” grant awarded by the Armed Forces Covenant Fund Trust to the VC Gallery in Pembrokeshire proved to be exactly that when the Covid-19 crisis hit rural West Wales.
 The project was supported through the Veterans Should Not Be Forgotten Programme.

 The charity provided food parcels and creative “SOS packs” to its beneficiaries as lockdown tightened in Wales to ensure that even the most vulnerable veterans were not forgotten.